 UN Nuclear Inspectors Arrive in Kiev; US Sends Arms to Taiwan; Biden Impeachment Pending

-Ray McGovern, former CIA analyst and co-founder of Veteran Intelligence Professionals for Sanity, joins us to discuss censorship.
-Western journalists who challenge the NATO narrative face the wrath of US and Ukrainian intelligence machines.
-Recent actions imply a move afoot to label journalists as "information terrorists," opening the door for legal repression.
+Dan Lazare, investigative journalist, joins us to discuss the EU.
+German foreign minister Annalena Baerbock has vowed to support Ukraine even if starving and frozen voters erupt in protest.
+Also, US-inspired sanctions against Russia ensure that Europe will face a "winter from hell."

-James Carey, host of The Left is Dead podcast, joins us to discuss President Biden's foreign policy.
-The Biden administration is preparing to pump more weapons into Taiwan as Beijing warns against the provocative move.
-Also, Ukraine appears to be stating its offensive in the Kherson region.
+Marcy Winograd, Congressional Coordinator for Code Pink, joins us to discuss the Ukraine crisis.
+Russia tentatively agreed to a peace deal in April, but it was stopped by US and UK powers.
+Also, Marcy Winograd argues that we can't say for peace in Ukraine while sending large stocks of arms to fuel the conflict.

 Laith Marouf, broadcaster and journalist based in Beirut, Lebanon, joins us to discuss the Middle East.
-A US judge has ruled that the billions in seized Afghan funds belong to the people of Afghanistan.
-Also, House conservatives plan to impeach President Biden.
+US occupiers are looting large amounts of oil from Syria.
+Also, we discuss how Arab states view US aggression toward China.

-Dan Lazare, investigative journalist, and author, joins us to discuss NATO foreign policy.
-Liz Truss appears to be planning a Washington-centered neocon foreign policy.
-Also, the transfer of weapons to Ukraine is lowering reserve stockpiles of the US military.
+Dr. Jemima Pierre, associate professor of Black studies and anthropology at the University of California, Los Angeles, a member of the Black Alliance for Peace, and an editor of the "Black Agenda Review" segment of the Black Agenda Report, joins us to discuss Haiti.
+The new "Global Fragility Act" legislation appears to be a tool for the imperial designs of the US empire.
+Haiti has been chosen as the first victim of this predatory statute.

-Miko Peled, author, and activist, joins us to discuss Israel and Palestine.
-Media bias enables Israel's war on Palestine.
-Also, the remains of thriving Palestinian towns remain hidden in Israeli resorts.
+Dan Kovalik, writer, author, and lawyer, joins us to discuss the Global South.
+Right-wing and imperial forces appear to be working to disrupt the Chilean vote for constitutional change.
+Also, Colombia has named their ambassador to Venezuela as the two nations work to repair relations.

 We'd love to get your feedback at radio@sputniknews.com